-If you are interested in obtaining aggregate vital records data or unrestricted identifiable death or marriage data, please submit a written request to the Office of Vital Records at the Connecticut Department of Public Health at the address below.
+If you are interested in obtaining aggregate vital records data or unrestricted identifiable death or marriage data, please submit a dataset request to the Office of Vital Records at the Connecticut Department of Public Health.
 If you require restricted marriage and death data elements (other than the social security number), please visit the DPH Human Investigations Committee web page at http://www.ct.gov/dph/HIC for guidance.

 - Name, address, telephone number, email